Holy Roman Empire: Interregnum

-After the death of Frederick II in 1250, the German kingdom was divided between his son Conrad IV (died 1254) and the anti-king, William of Holland (died 1256).
-Conrad's death was followed by the Interregnum, during which no king could achieve universal recognition, allowing the princes to consolidate their holdings and become even more independent as rulers.
+After the death of Frederick II in 1250, Conrad IV, Frederick's son (died 1254), enjoyed a strong position having defeated his papal-backed rival anti-king, William of Holland (died 1256).
+However, Conrad's death was followed by the Interregnum, during which no king could achieve universal recognition, allowing the princes to consolidate their holdings and become even more independent as rulers.
 After 1257, the crown was contested between Richard of Cornwall, who was supported by the Guelph party, and Alfonso X of Castile, who was recognized by the Hohenstaufen party but never set foot on German soil.
 After Richard's death in 1273, Rudolf I of Germany, a minor pro-Hohenstaufen count, was elected.
 He was the first of the Habsburgs to hold a royal title, but he was never crowned emperor.
 After Rudolf's death in 1291, Adolf and Albert were two further weak kings who were never crowned emperor.